 Am I required to verify employee information?

 The services are available to all employers across the nation who wish to participate, but some state and local laws require this verification to be completed when hiring employees and certain federal contractors.
-Because state laws are constantly being updated, we suggest contacting the state department of labor to confirm if participation is required.
+For example, as of July 1, 2023, the Florida Department of Revenue requires that employers with 25 employees or more use E-Verify for all employees.
+State laws are constantly being updated, which is why it's recommended to contact your state department of labor to confirm if participation is required.

 How is E-Verify different from the SSN Verification Service?